Hall Communications: Acquisitions and sales

-In addition to their 21 radio stations, Hall Communications is also the 60% majority owner of Cross Country Communications, formerly licensee of WKZA, Lakewood, New York and WLKW-FM, Celoron, New York.
 Hall Communications sold WKZA to Media One Group (owners of all of the other commercial stations in the area) and WLKW to Educational Media Foundation in August 2018.

 Hall sold WROZ, Lancaster, Pennsylvania to the Educational Media Foundation on July 13, 2021 for $1.725 million.
 Hall Communications has sold the rest of its Central Pennsylvania cluster to Forever Media.
 Forever purchased the Sports simulcast “ESPN 92.7” WONN-FM Starview and 1490 WLPA/92.5 W223CH Lancaster for $400,000.